willparkhouse/tabio-ai/README.md

 - **Custom Instructions** - Add rules in Advanced Settings
 - **Ungroup All** - Remove all groups instantly

-## Privacy
+## Privacy & License

 All processing happens on-device.
 No data leaves your computer.

-## License

-MIT
+MIT license.